 Cholesterol is necessary for good health but high blood cholesterol can increase your risk for heart disease.
 The body uses cholesterol to produce many hormones and bile acids, which help in the process of digestion.

-Cholesterol is a wax like substance, hence when there is too much of it is in your body, it builds up in the walls of your arteries.
-This might hamper the reach of oxygen to you heart as the carrier blood doesn’t function efficiently thus resulting in chest pains and heart related problems.
-High blood Cholesterol has been primary cause of Coronary Heart Disease and may necessitate a bypass surgery (Read about Bypass Surgery: Purpose and Procedure )
+Cholesterol is a wax-like substance, hence when there is too much of it is in your body, it builds up in the walls of your arteries.
+This might hamper the reach of oxygen to your heart as the carrier blood doesn’t function efficiently thus resulting in chest pains and heart-related problems.
+High blood Cholesterol has been the primary cause of Coronary Heart Disease and may necessitate a bypass surgery (Read about Bypass Surgery: Purpose and Procedure )

 Every once in 5 years, people aged 20 and older should have their cholesterol measured.
 It is recommended to take up a blood test called a lipoprotein profile.

 So when it comes to Cholesterol, there is the good and the bad one.
 The bad one called Low-density lipoprotein (LDL) cholesterol is the bad one.
 The one which we popularly refer to as High cholesterol.

 - Unhealthy Diet: Saturated fat and cholesterol in the food you eat make your blood cholesterol level go up.

-- Overweight: The extra flabs in your body is an indication for possible heart disease in the future.
-Being overweight tends to increase cholesterol level in the body.
+- Overweight: The extra flabs in your body is an indication of possible heart disease in the future.
+Being overweight tends to increase the cholesterol levels in the body.

 3. Lack of sufficient physical activity: You should try to exercise or keep the body active for 30 minutes every day.

 - Age: This is an involuntary factor as in some cases irrespective of gender, there might be a Cholesterol.

 - Hereditary: Well if it runs in the family, don’t be surprised if you suffer from it as well.